gunu9441/TIL/README.md

 # TIL
 Today I Learned

 This repository is about what I learned today.
-This represents my passion in programming and shows my drearm, programmer.
+This represents my passion in programming and shows my dream, programmer.

 ---